 You'll typically use a preheader for two reasons:

-- Marketing - A preheader lets you include additional elements that will draw your recipients into a mailing.
+- Marketing - Use a preheader to include additional elements that will draw your recipients into a message.

-- Preview - A preheader also gives recipients a sense of what is to come within a mailing.
+- Preview - Use a preheader to give recipients a sense of what is to come within a message.

-When you use a template with a preheader location in MD2, you’ll see a placeholder for your preheader content.
+When you use a template with a preheader location in MD2, you’ll see a placeholder for your preheader text.

-- Click the placeholder to open the rich text editor and add content to your preheader.
+- Click the placeholder to open the rich text editor in the panel on the left.